markelwin/CloudNode/README.CloudNode.md

   - Fireship: [100+ Linux Things you Need to Know](https://www.youtube.com/watch?v=LKCVKw9CzFo)
   - Fireship: [CPU vs GPU vs TPU vs DPU vs QPU](https://www.youtube.com/watch?v=r5NQecwZs1A)
   - Bill Wurtz: [history of the entire world, i guess](https://www.youtube.com/watch?v=xuCn8ux2gbs)
+- even more useful? getting back to that log file and working that code

 ### Installation: Ubuntu via USB
 1. Installing the Ubuntu OS via USB stick has nothing out of the ordinary, except for a few configurations, and we are